obonaventure/cnp3/book/transport/tcp.rst

 The original TCP data transfer mechanisms were defined in :rfc:`793`.
 Based on the experience of using TCP on the growing global Internet, this part of the TCP specification has been updated and improved several times, always while preserving the backward compatibility with older TCP implementations.
 In this section, we review the main data transfer mechanisms used by TCP.

-TCP is a window-based transport protocol that provides a bi-directionnal byte stream service.
+TCP is a window-based transport protocol that provides a bi-directional byte stream service.
 This has several implications on the fields of the TCP header and the mechanisms used by TCP.
 The three fields of the TCP header are :

  - `sequence number`.
 TCP uses a 32 bits sequence number.
 The `sequence number` placed in the header of a TCP segment containing data is the sequence number of the first byte of the payload of the TCP segment.
  - `acknowledgement number`.
 TCP uses cumulative positive acknowledgements.
 Each TCP segment contains the `sequence number` of the next byte that the sender of the acknowledgement expects to receive from the remote host.
 In theory, the `acknowledgement number` is only valid if the `ACK` flag of the TCP header is set.
 In practice almost all [#fackflag]_ TCP segments have their `ACK` flag set.